SolidDeath/Programming-basics/JavaScript/Objects/Advanced objects part 2/advanced_obj_2.md

 ### Spread Operator with Objects:

 The Spread Operator allows us to spread out elements of an iterable (like an array or an object) across another array or object.
+When spreading objects, if the objects have a common property, the value from the last spread object is the one that's used.

 ```
 let obj1 = { foo: 'bar', x: 42 };